Alan Shepard Technology in Education Award

 The award, which is named after Mercury Astronaut Alan Shepard, honors an educator who has demonstrated a commitment to inspiring students' interest in science, technology, engineering and math (STEM).
 The Alan Shepard Technology in Education Award is presented annually at the Space Symposium.

-Educators who have demonstrated a commitment to inspiring students' interest in science, technology, engineering and math (STEM) may apply now to receive the 2014 Alan Shepard Technology in Education Award.
+Educators who have demonstrated a commitment to inspiring students' interest in science, technology, engineering and math (STEM) may apply soon to receive the 2016 Alan Shepard Technology in Education Award.

 2014 Lynne F. Zielinski